Improving the UX Journey with Agents & Customers

 continuing cross functional workshops during major releases

-This practice helps CH stay aligned around a scalable, onboarding experience centered around real human needs.
+This practice helps the team stay aligned around a scalable, onboarding experience centered around real human needs.